heeryung/heeryung.github.com/pages/me.md

         </div>
         <div class = "medium-8 columns">
           <p>
-            I am a learning science researcher, currently working as a postdoctoral researcher in the Department of Educational Psychology at the University of Minnesota with Profs.
-Panayiota Kendeou and Caitlin Mills.
-I earned my PhD in Information from the University of Michigan under the supervision of Prof. Christopher Brooks.
+            <b><i>I am a learning science researcher focusing on optimizing educational technology to be more human-centered, grounded in self-regulated learning theory.</b></i> I earned my PhD in Information from the University of Michigan under the supervision of Prof. Christopher Brooks.
           </p>

           <p>
-            My work focuses on optimizing educational technology to be more human-centered, grounded in self-regulated learning theory.
-I use mixed methods, experiments, statistical analyses, and machine learning to investigate how technology can support learners’ agency and metacognition.
+            I use mixed methods, experimental designs, statistical analyses, and machine learning to examine how technology can enhance learners’ agency and metacognition in today’s educational landscape.
           </p>

-          <p>Recently, my research has centered on:</p>
+          <p>My recent research includes:</p>
           <ul>
-            <li>Promoting learner agency through human–AI interaction in educational settings</li>
+            <li>Advancing learner agency through human–AI interaction in digital educational environments</li>
-            <li>Designing and validating multimodal learning trace data for a richer understanding of motivation and engagement</li>
+            <li>Designing and validating research methods to measure adjustments in learner achievement motivation using trace data</li>
           </ul>

           <p>
-            Outside of research, I enjoy taking walks while listening to K-pop.
+            Outside of research, I enjoy taking walks while listening to K-pop and audiobooks.
           </p>
         </div>